 One of the most common color morphs is the blue-bar pigeon.
 These pigeons have blue bars on their wings, giving them a distinctive appearance.
 Blue-bar pigeons are widely seen in the racing pigeon community and are often the first choice for many fanciers.

 Another popular color morph is the red-bar pigeon.
-These have red bars on their wings, which create a striking contrast against their feathers.
+These birds have red bars on their wings, which create a striking contrast against their feathers.
 Red-bar pigeons are sought after for their unique coloring and are often prized by breeders.

 For those who prefer a more solid color, there are red pigeons.
 These birds are rust-colored all over, with no distinct bars on their wings.
 Red pigeons stand out with their rich, earthy tones and can be quite eye-catching.